Last Revised: July 08, 2022

-Once the casting resin is mixed, dispose of any excess into a 1-L or 1-gal HDPE bottle contained in a secondary containment bin with the vented cap left off for 24 hours.
+Once the casting resin is mixed, dispose of any excess into a 1-L or 1-gal HDPE bottle contained inside a yellow 5-gallon reactive bucket with the vented cap left off for 24 hours.
 Label the bottle using a yellow chemical waste label, which lists all components of the waste stream using full chemical names.
 Date the waste tag when the container is started.
 Communicate this status on the waste label or on the bottle itself.

-Following this initial 24 hours, the waste bottle must be held in the fume hood in secondary containment with the vented cap loosely affixed.
-Communicate this status on the waste label or on the bottle itself.
+Following this initial 24 hours, the vented cap can be loosely affixed to the waste bottle and must continue to be stored inside the fume hood in the yellow reactive bucket.
+Communicate the status of the loose cap on the waste label or on the bottle itself.